This past December, a group of guests at Brother Francis Shelter had the opportunity to attend The Nutcracker at Atwood Hall – an…Read More ›

 On Any Given Day, We Provide

-- 2 tons of nourishing food to 110 families
+- More than 900 pounds of nourishing food to 110 families

-- Individualized case management to 120 families & individuals
+- Individualized case management to 120 families and individuals

-- Safe shelter to over 400 men, women & children
+- Safe shelter to over 150 men, women, and children

 Hope to those